Selling property in a foreign country

 Whatever your reason for selling an overseas property, we can help you make the most of your money with competitive exchange rates and low fees when you repatriate the money home to the UK.

 How to sell property overseas

 When you’re looking to sell your property abroad, the process is very similar to the approach you would have taken when you initially made a purchase.

-Work with a local estate agent that understands the requirements of selling both to the local market and to foreign buyers.
-A local agent will be able to set your expectations about prices and the market.
+Working with a local estate agent that understands the requirements of selling both to the local market and to foreign buyers, will help you to set your expectations about prices and the market.

 In addition, a specialist can provide expert guidance on the currency market and a range of tools to help you manage your funds.
 This can help you make the most of your money and ensure that you get value when you sell your property abroad so that you have the funds in sterling to begin the next phase of your life, back in the UK.